PranavBawgikar/Pranav-Bawgikar/README.md

 <br />
 <br />
-my goal is to learn something new every day, improve my skills, solve user and business issues and ultimately get shit done. fast. <br /> i love coding, creating things through art, photography (i'm bad at it) and music.
+my goal is to learn something new every day, improve my skills, solve user and business issues and ultimately get shit done. fast. <br /> i love coding, creating things through art, <a href="https://pranavbwg.bearblog.dev/">photography (i'm bad at it)</a> and music.

 <br />
 <br />